NCERT Exemplar Solutions Class 10 Science Chapter 13 – Free PDF Download

 Answer is (b) use of fuse

-Fuse has have thin wire of short length made of tin and lead in the ratio of 75: 25%.
+Fuse has thin wire of short length made of tin and lead in the ratio of 75: 25%.
 When current exceeds specified limit fuse melts and breaks the circuits thereby protecting home appliances.

 Short Answer Questions